 With treatment, prognosis (chance of survival) is usually excellent.

 DCIS is non-invasive, but without treatment, the abnormal cells could progress to invasive cancer over time.

-At this time, health care providers cannot predict which cases of DCIS will progress to invasive breast cancer and which will not.
-Because DCIS might turn into invasive breast cancer, almost every case of DCIS is treated.
+Health care providers cannot predict which cases of DCIS will progress to invasive breast cancer and which will not.
+Because DCIS might progress to invasive breast cancer, almost all cases of DCIS are treated.

 Facts for Life: Ductal Carcinoma in Situ